• Skip to main content

 1. Step forward and into a staggered stance.

-2. Bend your legs and lower your rear knee down to within an inch of the floor.
+2. Bend your legs and lower your rear knee within an inch of the floor.

-3. Using your arms for momentum, jump up into the air and swing your front leg backward and your back leg forwards.
+3. Using your arms for momentum, jump into the air and swing your front leg backward and your back leg forward.

 4. Land with your foot position reversed and repeat.